alekskuzmin/smoothie/README.md

 # smoothie

-Create and sample a smooth Bézier curve going through a given set of points
+A simple curve smoothing utility.
+Turn a set of your data points into a smooth Bézier curve in one line of code.

 ## Usage